spena64/Project-S.U.M.O/artifacts/architecture.md

 # Security

 # Performance

 # Scalability

 # Interoperability
 We will be using a Firebase database and storing data by client/server database system

 # Internationalization/Localization
+Our product will not aim to reach international audience and plan to stay with the local language of English

 # Input/Output